ShirinG/ShirinG.github.io/about.md

 I'm especially interested in machine learning and data visualization.
 While I am using R most every day at work, I wanted to have an incentive to regularly explore other types of analyses and other types of data that I don't normally work with.
 I have also very often benefited from other people's published code in that it gave me ideas for my own work and I hope that sharing my own analyses will inspire others as much as I often am by what can be be done with data.
 It's amazing to me what can be learned from analyzing and visualizing data!

-My tool of choice for data analysis so far has been R. I also organize the [MünsteR R-users group on meetup.com](https://shiring.github.io/r_users_group/2017/05/20/muenster_r_user_group).
+My tool of choice for data analysis so far has been R. I also organize the [MÃ¼nsteR R-users group on meetup.com](https://shiring.github.io/r_users_group/2017/05/20/muenster_r_user_group).

 I also love dancing and used to do competitive ballroom and latin dancing.
 Even though I don't have time for that anymore, I still enjoy teaching "social dances" once a week with the Hochschulsport (university sports courses).